THE SH1971 BLOG

 The Long-Term Benefit

 We often think of exercise as something we do for an hour, but physiology rewards what we do consistently.
+Wearing a weighted vest everyday turns ordinary activity into:

 • bone maintenance